prs-eth/deeplab-lakeice-webcams/README.md

 # Lake Ice Monitoring with Webcams and Crowd-Sourced Images

-This repository is the implementation (Tensorflow) our paper:
+This repository provides the implementation (tensorflow), pre-trained model and dataset corresponding to the paper:<br>

-Prabha R., Tom M., Rothermel M., Baltsavias E., Leal-​Taixe L., Schindler K.: [Lake Ice Monitoring with Webcams and Crowd-​Sourced Images](https://arxiv.org/pdf/2002.07875.pdf), ISPRS Congress, Nice, France, 2020 (accepted for publication)
+>[Lake Ice Monitoring with Webcams and Crowd-​Sourced Images](https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/V-2-2020/549/2020/) (presented at the ISPRS Congress, 2020, virtual conference)<br>
+> by Rajanie Prabha, Manu Tom, Mathias Rothermel, Emmanuel Baltsavias, Laura Leal-Taixe and Konrad Schindler

 ![Lake Detection and Lake Ice Monitoring](images/lakeice_webcams.png)

-This work is part of the [Lake Ice Project (Phase 2)](https://prs.igp.ethz.ch/research/current_projects/integrated-lake-ice-monitoring-and-generation-of-sustainable--re.html).
+This work is part of the [Lake Ice Project (Phase 2)](https://prs.igp.ethz.ch/research/current_projects/integrated-lake-ice-monitoring-and-generation-of-sustainable--re.html)  funded by MeteoSwiss in the GCOS Switzerland framework.
 Here is the link to [Phase 1](https://prs.igp.ethz.ch/research/completed_projects/integrated-monitoring-of-ice-in-selected-swiss-lakes.html) of the same project.

 ## What this repo contains?
 1. Deeplab v3+ tensorflow model adopted from official tensorflow repository with some changes.